Agomelatine for ADHD

 In contrast, MPH and amphetamine drugs have a dopamine-increasing effect on PFC and striatum.

-For agomelatine as a sleep medication, see also ⇒ sleeping pills / sleep medication suitable for ADHD In the article ⇒ Sleep problems in ADHD.
+For agomelatine as a sleep aid, see also ⇒ for sleep aids / sleep medications suitable for ADHD In the article ⇒ Sleep problems with ADHD.

 Millan, Gobert, Lejeune, Dekeyne, Newman-Tancredi, Pasteau, Rivet, Cussac (2003): The novel melatonin agonist agomelatine (S20098) is an antagonist at 5-hydroxytryptamine2C receptors, blockade of which enhances the activity of frontocortical dopaminergic and adrenergic pathways; J Pharmacol Exp Ther.
 2003 Sep;306(3):954-64. ↥ ↥ ↥ ↥ ↥